marp-team/marp/website/docs/introduction/install.md

 If you are not familiar with the command line, use the VS Code extension without hesitation!
 All of the basic Marp features are available in Marp for VS Code.

 Even if you are CLI savvy, you may prefer to author presentations through Marp for VS Code.
-VS Code has many convenient features for authoring a slide deck, including Markdown syntax lookup and live preview.
+VS Code has many convenient features for authoring a slide deck, including Marp syntax completion and live preview.

 ### Marp CLI